Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-The most prominent feature of flow models is that they can exactly reconstruct all the input data without duplicates because of the precise likelihood maximization, which can be an important complement for molecule generation, especially when the molecular property is highly sensitive to minor structural changes (i.e., activity cliffs \cite{maggiora2006outliers, stumpfe2014recent}) and a replacement of a specific atom (node) is needed.
+For the flow-based generative models, the most prominent feature is that they are able to exactly reconstruct all the input data without duplicates due to the precise likelihood maximization, which can be an important complement for molecule generation.
+In particular, when the molecular property is highly sensitive to minor structural changes, i.e., activity cliffs \cite{maggiora2006outliers, stumpfe2014recent}, a replacement of a specific atom (node) might be needed.
 In other words, flow models can offer more precise modifications on existing molecular structures.